 Accessories Made by Other Manufacturers for Sherline Tools

 OMW Corporation makes accessories for small lathes.
-Among other things now available are ball turning tool (radius cutter) and a die holder.
+Among other things now available are a ball-turning tool (radius cutter) and a die holder.
 Take a look at their site to find out more about these and other tools.

 Plastools, LLC in Pennsylvania, makes triangular, inserted-tip carbide tools.
 The tool holders come with inserts and are sized in 1/4″ and 3/8″ shanks to work with Sherline tools.
 They provide a great finish on most metals and are quite economical.

 Fisher Machine Shop, Inc. of Hawthorne, CA makes a nice little edge finder that is a good fit for your Sherline mill.
 It has a 1/4″ shank that fits in a collet or 1/4″ end mill holder (Model 250).
 They also have an “audible edge finder” in the same size as Model A250.
 You can reach them at (310) 644-8375 or write to 11704 Inglewood Ave., Hawthorne, CA 90250.
 Their line also includes a larger 3/8″ shank “Model A” as well as combination edge and center finders, metric versions plus sine bars, V-blocks and indicator holders.

 Proto-Jem makes a neat little Sherline Drawbolt Puller that keeps you from having to hit the drawbolt with a hammer to release an arbor or collet from the #1 Morse spindle taper.
 Just slip it in place, tighten a screw and it pushes the tool out of the taper without risk of knocking the machine out of alignment.
 Jim has other interesting projects listed on his site as well.
 Stop by and see what he’s up to.